indygreg/python-build-standalone/docs/building.rst

 To build a Python distribution for Windows x64::

    # From a Visual Studio 2017/2019 x64 native tools command prompt:
-   $ py.exe build-windows.py --profile static-nopt
+   $ py.exe build-windows.py --profile static-noopt

 It is also possible to build a more traditional dynamically linked distribution, optionally with PGO optimizations::

-   $ py.exe build-windows.py --profile shared-nopt
+   $ py.exe build-windows.py --profile shared-noopt
    $ py.exe build-windows.py --profile shared-pgo

 If building CPython 3.8+, you will need to specify the path to a